CUHK and HKSI Sign MOU on Elite Athletes Study Programme

 Joining Hands to Shape the Future of Elite Athletes

-To foster dual career pathways for elite athletes, the Hong Kong Sports Institute (HKSI) and The Chinese University of Hong Kong (CUHK) today (30 March 2017) signed a Memorandum of Understanding (MOU) on the Elite Athletes Study Programme.
+To foster dual career pathways for elite athletes, the HKSI and The Chinese University of Hong Kong (CUHK) today (30 March 2017) signed a Memorandum of Understanding (MOU) on the Elite Athletes Study Programme.

 The MOU was signed by Professor Poon Wai-yin, Pro-Vice-Chancellor, CUHK, and Dr Trisha Leahy BBS, Chief Executive, HKSI, with the signatures witnessed by The Hon Lau Kong-wah JP, Secretary for Home Affairs, HKSAR, Mr Yeung Tak-keung JP, Commissioner for Sports, HKSAR, Professor Joseph Sung SBS JP, Vice-Chancellor and President, CUHK, Professor Michael Hui, Pro-Vice-Chancellor, CUHK, and Mr Carlson Tong SBS JP, Chairman, HKSI and University Grants Committee.